Table of Contents

 How to take care of the battery?

 Today’s electric skateboards run on lithium-ion batteries that are rechargeable, compact, and safe.
-It is essential to take care of the battery of your e-skateboard in order to increase its longevity and safety.
-Here are a few tips and instructions that you can follow to keep the battery safe and functional long-term:
+It is essential to take care of the battery of your e-skateboard in order to increase its longevity and safety, and to prevent the issue of your electric skateboard not charging.
+Here are a few tips and instructions that you can follow on how to charge electric skateboard and to keep the battery safe and functional long-term:

 · Unless you are especially knowledgeable on the mechanics of the battery, do not charge your skateboard’s battery with another manufacturer’s charger.
 If you absolutely need to, check the voltage of the charger and compare it to what your board can tolerate.
 Otherwise, the voltage of the substitute charger could burst the skateboard’s battery.